The Internet connection into your home or business is why you have slow Internet.

 It is an important area of the Internet as it is where content providers have the least control.
 It falls prey to artificial congestion, net neutrality infringement, poor infrastructure, and censorship.

-The last mile consists of tier 3 Internet providers.
+The last mile consists of tier 3 ISPs.
 These are the providers an individual is purchasing an Internet service from.
 It is discussed as how much bandwidth you will receive.

 The Internet is a complex web of cables.
 These cables span oceans, land, and cities.
 All to connect your home or business to your favorite businesses and services.
 In this web of cables, there are three tiers of Internet providers.